Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Introduction

-In the AdS/CFT correspondence, the effective tension $T_{\text{string}}$ of the string and the string coupling $g_s$ can be related to the 't Hooft coupling $\lambda:=g^2N$, as $g_s={\lambda}/{4\pi N}$ and $T_{\text{string}}={\sqrt{\lambda}}/{2\pi}$.
-Thus, $g_s= g^{2}/4\pi$, where $g$ is the gauge coupling of the SYM theory.
-In the limit $N\rightarrow\infty$; $g_s\rightarrow 0$, and perturbative string theory is applicable.
-On the other hand, in the limit, $\lambda\rightarrow 0$ (weak gauge coupling), perturbation theory in terms of Feynman diagrams apply to the gauge theory \cite{Hoker, N Beisert}.
-In the 't Hooft limit $N\rightarrow\infty$, $\lambda=\text{fixed}$, spacetime geometry has a curvature, $\mathcal{R}$, much smaller compared to the string scale $1/g_s$, so gravity can be a good approximation of the gauge theory.
-Otherwise, both theories are highly complex, making their equivalence non-trivial.
-Also, small curvature $\mathcal{R}$ means large AdS radius $R$, since $\mathcal{R}\sim 1/R^2$, with $R=(4\pi g_sN)^{1/4}l_s$, where $l_s$ is the string length \cite{correspondence}.
-The gauge and the string couplings are related $g_s\sim g^2$, and in the 't Hooft limit, the string coupling becomes small such that the stringy effect decouples.
-In this limit, nonplanar interactions are removed, so we consider free strings on the $\text{AdS}_5\times \text{S}^5$ background}.
-Additionally, large $N$ is not the same as QCD; however, in many instances, the results for large $N$ are equivalent to $N_c=3$ theories, with $N_c$ QCD color number.
-The 't Hooft parameter, $\lambda$, divides large $N$ QCD into two regions.
-In the limit $\lambda\ll 1$, we have a perturbative theory where Feynman diagrams are used to calculate amplitudes.
-In the limit $\lambda\gg 1$, we have strong coupling with nonplanar diagrams \cite{Ballon}.
-Also, Light-front holography provides means for establishing a relationship between the boost-invariant light-front wavefunctions and bound-state amplitudes in AdS space \cite{light-front}.
-Holographic QCD provides a suitable description of hadrons with known spectroscopic dynamical characteristics \cite{dilaton-profile, holographic qcd}.
+In the AdS/CFT correspondence \cite{correspondence-a,correspondence-b, correspondence}, the effective string tension \(T_{\text{string}}\) and the string coupling \(g_s\) are related through the 't Hooft coupling \(\lambda := g^2 N\) as \(g_s = \lambda/(4\pi N)\) and \(T_{\text{string}} = \sqrt{\lambda}/(2\pi)\) \cite{Hoker, N-Beisert}.
+Thus, \(g_s = g^2/4\pi\), where \(g\) is the gauge coupling of the SYM theory.
+In the limit \(N \rightarrow \infty\), \(g_s \rightarrow 0\), so perturbative string theory is applicable.
+On the other hand, in the limit \(\lambda \rightarrow 0\) (weak gauge coupling), perturbation theory in terms of Feynman diagrams applies to the gauge theory \cite{Hoker, N-Beisert}.
+In the 't Hooft limit \(N \rightarrow \infty\), \(\lambda = \text{fixed}\), the spacetime curvature \(\mathcal{R}\) is much smaller than the string scale \(1/g_s\), so gravity provides a good approximation to the gauge theory.
+Otherwise, both theories are highly complex, making their equivalence nontrivial.
+Also, small curvature \(\mathcal{R}\) means a large AdS radius \(R\), since \(\mathcal{R} \sim 1/R^2\), with \(R = (4\pi g_s N)^{1/4} l_s\), where \(l_s\) is the string length \cite{correspondence}.
+The gauge and the string couplings are related by \(g_s \sim g^2\), and in the 't Hooft limit, the string coupling becomes so small that stringy effects decouple.
+In this limit, non‑planar interactions are removed, so we consider free strings on the \(\text{AdS}_5 \times \text{S}^5\) background.
+Additionally, large \(N\) does not directly correspond to QCD; however, in many instances, results for large \(N\) are qualitatively similar to those for \(N_c = 3\), where \(N_c\) is the number of colors in QCD.
+The 't Hooft parameter \(\lambda\) divides large-\(N\) QCD into two regions.
+In the limit \(\lambda \ll 1\), we have a perturbative theory where Feynman diagrams are used to calculate amplitudes.
+In the limit \(\lambda \gg 1\), we have strong coupling with non‑planar diagrams \cite{Ballon}.
+Also, light‑front holography establishes a relationship between the boost‑invariant light‑front wavefunctions and bound‑state amplitudes in AdS space \cite{light-front, tHooft:1993dmi}.
+Holographic QCD provides a suitable description of hadrons with known spectroscopic dynamical characteristics \cite{dilaton-profile, holographic-qcd}.